justinpgardiner/git-snake/README.md

 **Snake on GitHub Contributions** is a lightweight and playful Chrome extension that:

 - Turns any contribution graph into a playable Snake grid
-- Uses GitHub green squares as the "food
+- Uses GitHub green squares as the "food"
 - Lets you control the snake with arrow keys
 - Adds retro fun to your GitHub experience